jdum/odfdo/doc_src/src/recipes.md

 ### Retrieve all pictures from odf files

-Analyse a list of files and directory (recurse), open all ODF documents and copy pictures from documents in a directory.
+Scan a list of files and directories (recursion), open all ODF documents and copy document images to a target directory.

 ??? code "recipes/retrieve_all_pictures_from_ODF_files.py"